hillhao/PYNQ-project/README.md

 ### For Python programming enironment in PYNQ board

 When the configuration of PYNQ board has been done, we can connect the PYNQ board to PC through USB cable.
-Then log into the Linux system to install the required softwares.
+Then log into the Linux system to install the required softwares.Because we don't tend to build multi environment in the PYNQ board, the Anaconda is not necessary.
+We just install the libraries we need.

 The commands for installing Python in PYNQ board as follows: